FireSmart

 • District of Squamish Community Wildfire Protection Plan

 A Bylaw that protects, regulates and prohibits the cutting down, removal, and damaging of Trees and vegetation in Squamish.
-Infographic link – Do I need a tree permit?
+Visit the Trees and Soils Management page.

 Contacts: